Rajat-Rathaur/Zicuro-Assignment/README.md

 ## Available Scripts

-In the project directory, you can run:
-First git cone the project
+First git clone the project
 ## then do `npm i`

 ### `npm start`